„We delivered on all our guidance parameters for the year with strong organic growth of 5% and increased profitability.“

 The financial guidance assumes the prevailing economic outlook in key markets and no major fluctuations of major operating currencies.

-EBITDA margin before special items is expected to be around 19% of sales.
-The EBITDA margin is expected to improve compared to 2017 due to favorable developments in product mix, scalability in the underlying business, savings from efficiency initiatives, and synergies from the integration of Touch Bionics and Medi Prosthetics.
-At current foreign exchange rates, keeping all other factors constant, the EBITDA margin will be slightly negatively impacted in 2018 compared to 2017.
-Furthermore, at current foreign exchange rates, Össur’s hedging agreements will have an insignificant impact on the EBITDA margin.
+EBITDA margin before special items is expected to be ~23% of sales.
+Excluding the impact of the new IFRS 16 Leasing account standard, the EBITDA margin before special items is expected to be ~20% of sales.
+The EBITDA margin is expected to increase compared to 2018 due to favorable developments in product mix, scalability in the underlying business, and savings from the efficiency initiatives.
+The recent acquisitions are expected to have a slightly negative impact on the EBITDA margin.
+At current foreign exchange rates, keeping all other factors constant, the EBITDA margin is expected to be positively impacted by about 40-50 basis points net of hedge in 2019 when compared to 2018.

 It should be noted that quarter one is, and has been historically, seasonally the weakest quarter of the year in terms of sales and profitability.
 The recent acquisitions have a greater seasonality in their operations compared to the pre-acquisition Össur business, where the first quarter of the year is also seasonally the weakest and the fourth quarter the strongest.
 Consequently, the seasonality in Össur’s sales and profit is expected to slightly increase in 2019.

 CAPEX is expected to be above the historical normalized level of 3-4% of sales and amount to 4-5% of sales in 2019.
 The main reason for the higher CAPEX level is due to expected CAPEX investments in relation to the ongoing efficiency initiatives.
 Other main CAPEX items include maintenance CAPEX in manufacturing, continuation of the implementation of a new CRM software, investments in computer equipment, software, leasehold improvements, and fixtures.